 Wali wa Nazi

-Wali wa Nazi is coconut rice, a common side dish in Zanzibar.
-The rice is cooked in coconut milk, which gives it a rich, creamy flavour.
-It pairs well with grilled meats, seafood, and vegetable curries.
+Wali wa Nazi, or coconut rice, is a beloved side dish in Zanzibar.
+The rice is cooked in coconut milk, giving it a rich and creamy taste.

 Seafood BBQ

-Zanzibar is famous for its fresh seafood, and one of the best ways to enjoy it is through a seafood BBQ.
-Restaurants and street vendors serve a variety of grilled seafood, including lobster, prawns, squid, and fish, all seasoned with local spices.
-It is a must-try for seafood lovers visiting the island.
+Zanzibar is famous for its fresh seafood, and a seafood BBQ is the perfect way to enjoy it.
+Street vendors and restaurants grill lobster, prawns, squid, and fish, all seasoned with local spices.

 Sugarcane Juice